ThomasHake/OnlineCalendar/README.md

 npm install

-* make the file ".env" in the Server Directorys and fill it with:
+* make the file ".env" in the Server Directory and fill it with:
 SALT_ROUNDS=10
 ATHENTICATION_DURATION=3600000
 ACCESS_TOKEN_SECRET=<input_password1>